-If there have been no changes to the pipeline data in the NPMS national layer since the previous submission, a notification is accepted in lieu of a data submission.
+If there have been no changes to the pipeline or breakout tank data in the NPMS national layer since the previous submission, a notification is accepted in lieu of a data submission.
 This notification should be submitted to NPMS staff via OSAVE.
-Through the notification of no changes workflow in OSAVE, the operator is prompted to compare the existing NPMS data with the latest PHMSA Annual Report for the OPID and confirm that the mileage related to state location and interstate/intrastate designation matches.
-The Annual Report and the NPMS data must reflect the same pipelines.
-The operator is also prompted to review and update, if necessary, the primary, technical, and public contact information for the OPID.
+Through the notification of no changes workflow in OSAVE, the operator is prompted to compare the existing NPMS data with the latest PHMSA Annual Report for the OPID and confirm that the mileage/number of tanks related to state location, commodity type (for breakout tanks only), and interstate/intrastate designation (for pipelines only) matches.
+The Annual Report and the NPMS data must reflect the same pipelines/breakout tanks.
+The operator is also prompted to review and update, if necessary, the primary, technical, and public contact (for pipelines only) information for the OPID.
 Upon completion of the notification of no changes workflow, a message confirming receipt of the notification is shown on the screen and is also emailed to the logged in user, the primary contact, and the technical contact.
 Since some email systems may block this email sent from OSAVE or route it to the Junk/Clutter folder, please make sure to copy and save the on-screen message for your records until you have received the confirmation email.
 If you have not received the confirmation email from OSAVE, contact NPMS staff to confirm that your notification of no changes was received.

-If there have been no changes to the LNG plant or breakout tank data in the NPMS national layer since the previous submission, a notification of no changes is accepted in lieu of a data submission.
+If there have been no changes to the LNG plant data in the NPMS national layer since the previous submission, a notification of no changes is accepted in lieu of a data submission.
 This notification is simply an email to NPMS staff stating that there have been no changes since the last submission.
-The email should contain the OPID and a statement indicating that the notification relates to the LNG plant(s) or breakout tank(s).
-If there have been changes to the primary contact and/or technical contact (for LNG plants or breakout tanks), the new contact information should be included in the email as well.
-If submitting new contact information, please indicate which contact needs to be updated (i.e., LNG or breakout tank, primary contact or technical contact) and include the contact's full name, job title, company name, work mailing address, work phone number, and work email address.
-Note that there is no public contact for LNG plants or breakout tanks.
+The email should contain the OPID and a statement indicating that the notification relates to the LNG plant(s).
+If there have been changes to the primary contact and/or technical contact, the new contact information should be included in the email as well.
+If submitting new contact information, please indicate which contact needs to be updated (i.e., LNG primary contact or technical contact) and include the contact's full name, job title, company name, work mailing address, work phone number, and work email address.
+Note that there is no public contact for LNG plants.

 2F.
-Type of Submission: Attribute Changes and/or Removal of Whole Pipeline Segments the pipeline data based on a query and marks the features in the query results that will be impacted by the change.
+Type of Submission: Attribute Changes and/or Removal of Whole Pipeline Segments

+For pipeline OPIDs that have had minor changes since the last submission, OSAVE includes an edit mode to assist operators in conveying the changes to the OPID.
+Through the edit mode, the operator filters the pipeline data based on a query and marks the features in the query results that will be impacted by the change.
 The operator may enter new attribute values for the marked features.
 The operator may also indicate that the marked features should be deleted from the NPMS national layer.
 The attribute changes/deletions will only apply to all of the marked features.
 The operator may re-query and re-mark as needed to capture all of the required attribute changes and deletions.
 OSAVE does NOT allow the operator to split, move, or spatially change the pipeline feature through the map viewer.
 If a spatial edit is required, the operator should submit a full replacement submission.
 If the change is considered to be unique or a simple switch of one/few pipeline segments, please contact NPMS staff to discuss the situation.